tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 ## Functional Specification
 ### Features:
-First, the following information will be scraped from the website mentioned above:
+The following recipe information will be scraped from the website mentioned above:
 - dish name
 - prep time
 - cooking time